cocotb/cocotb/docs/source/pytest.rst

 * `marks`_ to easily set metadata on cocotb test functions.
 * filtering cocotb tests with `pytest`_ ``-k '<expression>'`` and ``-m '<markers>'`` options.
 * reporting all executed cocotb tests.
+* parallel execution of cococtb runners by using `pytest-xdist`_ plugin

 Enabling Plugin
 ===============